 The Prehistoric Site of Palù di Livenza

-In 2011 another place in the province of Pordenone gained the attention of the UNESCO: it is the Prehistoric site of Palù di Livenza, also called Palù della Santissima (the ‘Very Holy’), which is named after the marshy area downstream of the river Livenza springs (described above), at the south-western foothills of Mount Cavallo.
+In 2011 another place in the province of Pordenone gained the attention of the UNESCO: it is the Prehistoric site of Palù di Livenza, also called Palù della Santissima (‘Very Holy’), which is named after the marshy area downstream the Livenza springs (described above), at the south-western foothills of Monte Cavallo.
 The value of the site has been known since the 1960s, when – during excavation works – archaeological finds came to the surface, proving the existence of ancient pile-dwelling settlements.
 Studies suggest that use of this site dates since the ancient Paleolithic age (about 4900 BC), which would make it the oldest pile-dwelling site in Northern Italy; in particular, further studies have demonstrated the existence of at least three types of pile-dwelling building structures, related to different stages of settlement and chronologically dating back to the late Neolithic period.
 The Palù di Livenza is connected to a network of archaeological sites present in the Pre-alpine range of Pordenone province, which includes Monte Castelir, San Giovanni di Polcenigo, San Tomè di Dardago (whose nature trail is described later) and Piancavallo.
 More information on the Palù di Livenza below.

 The San Tomè Nature Trail